Refuge in Nature: THE LANDSCAPE OF LOVE & LOSS

-To love deeply inevitably means we will also experience loss.
-But it’s important to love anyway.
-My grandma taught me that.
-May these paintings remind you of your own “soul place” - and the people who bring the sunshine to the landscape of your life.
+May these paintings remind you of your own personal refuge in nature - and the people who bring sunshine to the landscape of your life.

 Hiking with LiL